empzhang22/deep-kwok-bot-2/README.md

 - Upload that model to this bot and use it to respond to messages: TODO
     - When pinged
     - With a random probability
-        - Requires properly setting up Intents to read all messages, not just pings: TODO
+        - ~~Requires properly setting up Intents to read all messages, not just pings~~

-I HATE ETHAN